MinecraftU/mcu-curriculum/sequence_4/section_3.md

 ![](images/section_3/block_texture.png)

 For right now, the block will have the same texture on all six sides like cobblestone or obsidian.
-Save the texture as .png called "copper_block" in the "blocks" folder.
+Save the texture as "copper_block.png" in the "blocks" folder.
 After your texture has been saved, run Minecraft.
 Now check out the texture of your block!

 ![](images/section_3/block_texture_ingame.png)